-Libraries sequencing and NGS coverage: Libraries will be sequenced using the NovaSeq 6000 system (Illumina) by generating 150 bp Paired End reads.
+Libraries sequencing and NGS coverage: Libraries will be sequenced using either the NovaSeq 6000 or NovaSeq X Plus systems (Illumina) by generating 150 bp Paired End reads.

 NGS coverage describes the average number of reads that align to, or "cover," known reference bases.
 Sequencing coverage requirements vary by application, as noted below.
 At higher levels of coverage, each base is covered by a greater number of aligned sequences reads, so base calls can be made with a higher degree of confidence.